hpan-ports/tree-main/README.rst

 Secondly,  this methodology allows for *port  updates* to be developed at a finer granularity than of *the entire ports tree*.
-Presently, if in order to update a single *port*, in FreeBSD, the entire *ports tree* must retrieved -- whether retrieved by way of Subversion, Git, Portsnap, Curl, or other ports tree retrieval method.
+Presently, if in order to update a single *port*, in FreeBSD, the entire *ports tree* must be retrieved -- whether retrieved by way of Subversion, Git, Portsnap, Curl, or another ports tree retrieval method.
 With each *port* being maintained, instead, in a seperate *port source code* repository, then only a single *port source code* repository would need to be  retrieved, if as to update the source code of a single *port*.